linode/docs/docs/applications/configuration-management/Using-Laravel-Forge-with-Linode.md

 [![Linode API](/docs/assets/configuration-management/adding_new_domain.png)](/docs/assets/configuration-management/adding_new_domain.png)

 - Root Domain: This is your domain name.
-- Project Type: This is the type of of project you are using, If you are building regular php, you can choose : ` General PHP / Laravel`. ( the other option available are : General PHP / Laravel, Static, HTML, Symfony, Symfony (Dev).
+- Project Type: This is the type of of project you are using, If you are building regular php, you can choose : ` General PHP / Laravel`. ( the other option available are: General PHP / Laravel, Static, HTML, Symfony, Symfony (Dev).
 - Web Directory: This is where you public files will be served from.

 3. Submit the form by clicking `ADD SITE`.